wing5wong/artisan-whs-static/source/_events/2019-07-23_regional-moderation.md

 title: 'Students released at 2:00pm - Inter-school Moderation'
 date: 2019-09-23T05:50:25.641Z
 ---
-Due to Whanganui Secondary Schools' NCEA moderation afternoon, students will be released at 2:00pm.
+Due to inter-school NCEA moderation sessions, students will be released at 2:00pm.

 Form Time and period 1 and 2 are as normal.
 Break - 11:05am to 12:00pm.